Faculty Development

 Year-Long Topics & Activities

-Each month a session will be offered, one on-campus and one virtually.
+Each month a session will be offered on campus.
 Participants seeking a completion certificate, in addition to attending the monthly sessions, will also be invited to join a Canvas course to complete asynchronous activities.
-Topics may include:
+Monthly topics may include:

 • Active Learning Teaching Strategies